Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-2. Change the Tree View Control’s name to TreeView0 in the normal Property Sheet.
+2. Change the Tree View control’s name to TreeView0 in the standard Property Sheet.

-3. Add a Command Button below the Tree View control.
-Change its Name Property Value to cmdExit and Caption Property value to Exit.
+Add a Command Button below the Tree View control.

 • Style = 7 (tvwTreeLinesPlusMinusPictureText)